lvgl/lvgl/docs/integration/bindings/api_json.rst

   - ``"forward_decl"``: Describes a forward declaration.There are structures in
-    LVGL that are considered to be private and that is what these desccribe.
+    LVGL that are considered to be private and that is what these describe.

     Available JSON fields:
       - ``"name"``: The name of the formard declaration.